Solicitors to help you choose which type of litigation funding is right and how to maximise your chances of securing funding.

-Potential disadvantages of litigation funding
+Potential disadvantages of 3rd party litigation funding

 A major disadvantage of most forms of ligation funding or financing is the likely loss of some control.
 If there is any form of risk sharing, whether via insurance, capped costs or outside investment in a case, the parties sharing in the risk are likely to want input in the decision making process.
 This can mean a settlement which is not what you want or might be minded to refuse, has to be agreed because this investing their time or hard cash in your claim have a different outlook on the risk/reward assessment than you do.

 In some cases the final say on tactics might be with the funders and not you.
 This may especially apply with before or after the event insurance.

 A 2nd disadvantage is that it is necessary, under English law, to make the opponent aware of the funding arrangement although not the exact terms if it.
 This can be a disadvantage as it might be seen as sign of weakness by some opponents.
 However, the converse can also apply.
 If an opponent knows you are funded it may concern them that they are in for a major fight and could aid earlier settlement.

 The process of seeking external funding or risk sharing will, in itself, require you to present your case in a compelling way, legally and tactically to the funders, who may charge an assessment fee, with no guarantee of acceptance.
 The process may seem stringent but it is a useful step for the commencement of any dispute proceedings.

 Litigation financing – the terms are important